 This committee is responsible for the review and evaluation of records of each undergraduate applicant who fails to meet the university's admission standards as published in the Catalog, as well as the ongoing review of admissions standards.
 This is a heavy-load committee.
-The incoming committee will start to function at the beginning of the new academic year and continue through the end of the following summer.

-- 1. Status: Decision-making relative to the implementation and maintenance of admission standards; advisory to the FGA in matters related to these standards.

-- 2. Accountability: To the FGA.

-- 3. Composition:
+- 1. Status: Decision-making relative to the implementation and maintenance of admission standards; advisory to the FGA in matters related to these standards. - 2.
+Accountability: To the FGA. - 3.
+Composition: - a.

-- a.
 Five full-time faculty elected by the FGA, three must be tenured, no two from the same department, all with both voice and vote; - b.
 Vice President for Academic Affairs, or his/her designee, with both voice and vote; - c.
 Vice President for Enrollment Management or designee, with both voice and vote; - d.
-Director of Academic Advising, with both voice and vote; - e.
-Director of Evening Programs with both voice and vote; - f.
+Director of Advising and Retention, with both voice and vote; - e.
+Director of Academic Student Services for OPTIONS with both voice and vote; - f.
 Director of the Kinkel Center for Academic Resources, with both voice and vote; - g.
-Director of Admissions, with voice - 4.
-Chairperson: A faculty member elected by all ongoing, newly elected members, and appointed members after results of FGA elections are publicized at the end of each spring semester and before the end of the academic year, which is the final May contract date.
-The committee as a whole will determine who will take minutes at each meeting.

-5 Duties:

-- a.
-Review records of each undergraduate applicant who fails to meet the university's Catalog admission standards, vote to decide whether or not the applicant should be admitted and if so, under what conditions: - b.
-Ongoing Review of Admissions Standards - c.
+Director of Transfer Recruitment, with voice and Director of Freshman Recruitment, with voice - 4.
+Chairperson: A faculty member elected by the committee.
+The committee as a whole will determine who will take minutes at each meeting. - 5.
+Duties: - a.
+Review records of each undergraduate applicant who fails to meet the university's Catalog admission standards, vote to decide whether or not the applicant should be admitted and if so, under what conditions; - b.
+Ongoing Review of Admissions Standards

+- c.
 Facilitate cooperation between faculty, administration, and staff regarding the implementation of admission standards - d.
-Oversees the implementation and revision of placement testing policies and procedures. - e.
-Oversees the implementation of policies on undergraduate admission. - f.
-Appoints a subcommittee called Transfer Agreement Subcommittee which - i. consists of: - Vice President for Academic Affairs or designee; - Director of Admission or designee - Director of Evening Programs or designee; - Two faculty members who may or may not be members of the UASR. - Registrar or designee - ii.
-Oversees the development and review of transfer agreements with accredited and non-accredited degree-granting institutions of higher learning. - iii.
-Develops and reviews policies and procedures for transfer agreements. - iv.
-Maintains transfer agreements. - g.
-Implement a method for reviewing undergraduate admission during the summer months - h.
-Maintain an orderly record of committee minutes, votes, and proceedings - i.
+Implement a method for reviewing undergraduate admission during the summer months - e.
+Maintain an orderly record of committee minutes, votes, and proceedings - f.
 Report a summary of its activities to the FGA at least annually - 6.
-Meetings: Frequency determined by members of the committee, with provision made for handling the summer decisions in a manner to be determined by the committee (see d above)

-- 7. Budget: Office of Academic Affairs- expenses to be approved by the Vice President for Academic Affairs after consultation with the committee chairperson - 8.
+Meetings: Frequency determined by members of the committee, with provision made for handling the summer decisions in a manner to be determined by the committee (see d above) - 7.
+Budget: Office of Academic Affairs- expenses to be approved by the Vice President for Academic Affairs after consultation with the committee chairperson - 8.
 Term: Two years.